 Before applying to undertake a PhD studies in SPAIS, prospective students should explore whether their proposed field of research is a 'good fit' with the SPAIS research areas and individual staff interests.
+Please see the prospectus entry and read the admissions statement before making your application.
 Your completed application should contain:

 - Postgraduate research application form

 - University degree transcripts to date (transcripts are documents showing your grades for individual units/essays/exams throughout your degree) and your University degree certificates

 - Your IELTS certificate or equivalent documentation to show that you meet the minimum language requirements detailed in Profile E (for 18/19 entry only) please note that for 2019/20 entry the minimum language requirements will be those detailed in Profile B.